Alexhuszagh/rust-lexical/lexical-write-integer/docs/Benchmarks.md

 **Chained Random**

-A benchmark on randomly parsing simple or random data, using a PRNG to ensure the parsing algorithm does not know if simple or random data is being parsed.
+A benchmark on randomly writing simple or random data, using a PRNG to ensure the writing algorithm does not know if simple or random data is being parsed.
 This is mostly a precaution, in case an algorithm branches on the number of digits to avoid branch prediction from skewing the results.

 ![JSON Chained Random Data](/lexical-write-integer/assets/json_chain_random.svg)